 Appraisal of technological design features was not a focus of any of the evaluations by students in empirical articles; however, student criticisms mostly focused on technological limitations rather than educational value (Azmi et al., 2022; Shorey et al., 2020; Suárez et al., 2022).
-These included VP systems not interpreting the students' intent correctly, a lack of realism and poor ease of navigation (Azmi et al., 2022; Shorey et al., 2022; Shorey et al., 2022).
-These included VP systems on interface quality, the ability to cover all the desired questions with the VP and ease of use (Azmi et al., 2022; Suárez et al., 2022).
+These included VP systems not interpreting the students' intent correctly, a lack of realism and poor ease of navigation (Azmi et al., 2022; Shorey et al., 2022; Shorey et al., 2022; Shorey et al., 2020).
+Amongst the lowest rated items for survey studies were questions on interface quality, the ability to cover all the desired questions with the VP and ease of use (Azmi et al., 2022; Suárez et al., 2022).
 No study presented an evaluation of how well particular design elements were received over others (e.g., avatar vs no avatar, voiced vs text).
 When inspecting features across empirical studies, there were no clear elements which appear to lead to more favourable evaluations - these mostly related to how well the elements worked together to present a cohesive learning experience.